 It’s almost certain that your teen has lied or will lie to you about something at some point during their teenage years.
 A prerequisite for learning anything of value from this article is first admitting that to yourself.
 It is not without irony that the first point we offer about teens lying is that you should not lie to yourself about it because TEENS DO LIE.

 Parents usually remain calm during the years when lies take the form of fantastical stories and denials of cookie jar raids.
-However when it is an older child who is lying, most parents' alarm bells begin clanging, despite lying being part and parcel of child development.
+However, when an older child is lying, most parents’ alarm bells begin clanging, despite lying being part and parcel of child development.

 Like adults, teens aspire to be better than they are, something that provides them with ample reasons to hide the truth.

 Lies are statements intended to create a false belief or impression.
 They are attempts to get someone to believe something that is not true and are typically motivated by a desire to get others to do something or make a decision in favor of the one lying.
 One lies because he subconsciously knows that the act is unacceptable.

 Lying in adolescence is different than lying during younger years.
 Toddlers and pre-teenagers lying is considered a positive milestone because it shows that a) your child is aware of what is happening in someone else’s mind and, b) they have the cognitive capacity to inhibit themselves from stating the truth.
 However, adolescent lying is not at all a positive milestone.
 It may be an indicator that they’re meeting other developmental milestones, such as emotional or psychological differentiation from parents, independence, and loyalty to friends, individualization, but in spite of this, it is considered to be something negative.
 It is something parents need to address, resolve and move past in order to help their teens to grow into responsible and accountable adults.

 Ways to Lie